rlipsc/polymorph/README.md

 > Note: be aware when using `transition` whilst iterating in a system that removing components the system uses can invalidate the current `item` template.

+> **Note**: as components are added/removed individually, designs with systems that own two or more components **may not allow such transitions to compile** as they are not added in a single state change.

 ```nim
 import polymorph